 DUI Involving Drugs

 Drunk driving offenses and/or license suspensions based upon the presence of illegal drugs can cause unique challenges within Indiana courtrooms.
 Many people associate Operating While Intoxicated offenses strictly in relation to the use of alcohol.
-In actuality, a sizeable number of owi cases I defend are not related to alleged impairment due to alcohol but from alleged impairment of drugs; be the drugs prescribed or illegal.
+In actuality, a sizeable number of owi cases I defend are not related to alleged impairment due to alcohol but from alleged impairment of Marijuana or other drugs; be the drugs prescribed or illegal.

 Further, establishing criminal culpability for a prosecutor where illegal drugs are involved can often be far easier than in the conventional drinking and driving case.
 This is so due to the fact that one can suffer criminal sanctions merely from the detection of non prescribed drugs within the driver’s blood, irrespective of whether driver impairment can be proven.

 Depending upon the type of drug involved, one’s guilt or innocence can often turn on the type of drug one had formerly ingested and the length of time traces of the specific drug will remain within the body.
-For example, it may prove frustrating to learn that the Marijuana smoked close to a month prior has given rise to criminal penalties and mandatory license suspensions by virtue of driving with its presence within the blood alone.
+For example, it may prove frustrating to learn that the Marijuana smoked or ingested close to a month prior has given rise to criminal penalties by virtue of driving with its presence within the blood alone.
 For this reason challenges as to the admissibility of evidence in such cases often turns on exhaustive blood draw analysis in regard to the viability of proposed reports suggesting the presence of illegal drugs.

-As a result, in circumstances where illegal drugs have been found within a vehicle in addition to its presence within a driver’s blood, all steps should be taken to determine whether an agreement can be concluded that can allow for the dismissal of an independent drug charge where trial is not warranted for the dui prosecution.
+In circumstances where illegal drugs have been found within a vehicle in addition to its presence within a driver’s blood, all steps should be taken to determine whether an agreement can be concluded that can allow for the dismissal of an independent drug charge where trial is not warranted for the dui prosecution.